 You’d think that, following such a history, there would be animosity today between Zanzibar and Oman.
 Or even, between Oman and Great Britain.

-But apparently, there are still Omanis living in Zanzibar.
-Omanis still have family in Zanzibar, they marry in Zanzibar.
+But apparently, there are still Omanis living in Zanzibar today.
+Omanis still have family in Zanzibar, they travel to get married in Zanzibar.
 Kay’s own family still have farms and a manor house there.
-Omanis still own Stone Town’s UNESCO Heritage castles and gardens; the Omani government still funds their maintenance as the Tanzanian government cannot afford it.
+Omanis still own Stone Town’s UNESCO Heritage castles and gardens; the Omani government still funds their maintenance, as the Tanzanian government cannot afford it.
 Zanzibar’s economy is reliant on trade with Oman, and the Omani government still sends financial assistance to Zanzibar.

-And Great Britain seems to me to be the European nation with the closest relationship with Oman today – treating each other as peers.
+And as for Great Britain, it seems to me that they are the European nation with the closest relationship with Oman today, treating each other as peers.

 There is a lesson in there, somewhere.

-“You know, I really recommend you read a book called The Diaries of the Omani Princess**.
-She was one of the sultan’s daughters, who just ran away and married a German guy, and she settled in Germany,” said Kay.
-The book she wrote described in amazing detail what castle life was like, how members of the royal family lived, and Zanzibar itself, when it was part of Oman.
+“You know, I really recommend you read a book called The Diaries of the Omani Princess**,” said Kay.
+She had been one of the sultan’s daughters at the time of empire, who ran away and married a German guy, and settled in Germany.
+The book she wrote described in amazing detail what castle life was like in Zanzibar, and Zanzibar itself, when it was the capital of an empire.

 You can’t heal with an all-or-nothing mindset